jinlab-washu/Jin-lab.manual/hail/Using_Hail_with_JupyterLab_on_Compute1.md

-# Using Hail on WashU cluster Compute1
+# Using Hail with Jupyter Lab on Compute1

 ### How to run Hail with Jupyter Lab: